Plasma Cutter Vs Laser Cutter: Cost, Speed, Quality & Use Cases

 laser precision plasma power

-High-energy laser optics trace CNC paths, clearing molten material for precise, low-heat cuts on thin sheets.
+High-energy laser optics trace CNC paths and clear molten material for precise, low-heat cuts on thin sheets.

 Cutting Precision and Edge Quality